david-salac/crinita/README.md

 for hosting (like AWS) or pay directly for these services (like Wix, Medium).

-Crinita allows you to generate blog (and/or) websites (blog or just set of static pages).
-It includes advanced features like tags, the possibility to edit meta tags for each entity (article or page).
-Interface for using Crinita is simple so you can learn it quickly.
+Crinita allows you to generate blog, data catalogues or simple website.
+It includes advanced features like tags, the possibility to edit meta tags for each entity.
+Interface for using Crinita is simple, so you can learn it quickly.
 Installation of Crinita is a simple task as it does not require any system dependencies.